-For some reason I get a lot of ideas about memorization at the grocery store.
-Whilst traipsing through the slim pickings of the produce section a half hour before closing last night, I thought about an idea that might help some people cover more territory.
+And whilst traipsing through the slim pickings of the produce section a half hour before closing last night, I thought about an idea that might help some people cover more territory:

 Tandem partners for memorization.

-Now, this certainly won’t work for everyone, but it could work for some.
+Now, this approach certainly won’t work for everyone.
+But it will work gangbusters for some people.
 Here’s the basic idea:

-Although I think the greatest power will always come from memorizing your own material in your own way, I have certainly found that just listening to or reading about the mnemonics created by others is informative, inspirational and on occasion, useable, often without modification.
+Although I think the greatest power will always come from memorizing your own material in your own way, I have certainly found that just listening to or reading about the mnemonics created by others is informative.

 The other great thing about tandem partners is the generation of accountability.
 It’s like any form of exercise.
 Many people are much more likely to consistently put in a disciplined performance with a friend or coach than on their own.